AlexAtkinson/github-action-gitops-autover/README.md

 <!-- https://github.com/marketplace/actions/count-action-users -->
 <!-- ![HitCount](https://hits.dwyl.com/AlexAtkinson/github-action-gitops-autover.svg?style=flat-square) -->

-Language/content agnostic method of automatically determining the [semantic version](https://semver.org/) for a product based on _branch_ merge history with MINIMAL discipline dependencies.
+Language/content agnostic method of automatically determining the [semantic version](https://semver.org/) for a product based on _branch_ merge history with MINIMAL [discipline dependencies](https://github.com/marketplace/actions/gitops-automatic-versioning?#discipline-dependency).

 This is accomplished by counting the merges of branches matching the [naming scheme](#branch-naming-scheme) into the [main|master] branch.
 Folks familiar with Scrum/SAFe or GitFlow/fooFlow strategies will recognize this scheme.

+**Burning Questions**

-**Yes**, this can be implemented in repos that previously used different version increment methods.
+- **Yes** - This can indeed be implemented in repos that previously used different version increment methods.
+- **Yes** - Jira will recognize the issue tag anywhere in the branch name -- it does not have to be a prefix for the integration to function.
+- **Yes** - This aligns with and extends on [guidance](https://confluence.atlassian.com/bitbucketserver050/using-branches-in-bitbucket-server-913474726.html) from Atlassian on branch naming schemes.

 > [Convenience link to this action on the marketplace](https://github.com/marketplace/actions/gitops-automatic-versioning)

+## Recent Changes

+- 1.0.0: (non-breaking) Addition of support for mono-repos.
+IE: Discretely version specific directories.
+  - NOTE: Github, Jira, etc., were designed to host one product per repo/project.
+DO NOT create new mono-repo projects unless you're specifically tooling out to support them well.
+- 0.3.1: Update the checkout action version to v4.
+- 0.3.0: Bring back the unshallowing, which ensures the full git log is available.
+  - TODO: Adjust scripts to use `git log --remotes` to avoid unshallowing large repos.
+- 0.2.9: Fix 'ops' increments; add user friendly error outputs.

 ## Usage